demsarjure/hpc_hello_world/README.md

 docker build -f hpc_hello_world.dockerfile -t juredemsar/hpc_hello_world:1.0.0 .
 ```

-With `-f` we specify wich dockerfile to use and with `-t` we label and tag/version our container.
+With `-f` we specify which dockerfile to use and with `-t` we label and tag/version our container.
 The `juredemsar/hpc_hello_world` portion of the name comes from the way we named our Docker repository.
 On the Docker hub webpage ([https://hub.docker.com/](https://hub.docker.com/)) we have opened a new repository called `hpc_hello_world` under my username (`juredemsar`).
 The last argument `.` tells the command to work in the current folder.
 For additional options when building a Dokcer container consult [https://docs.docker.com/engine/reference/commandline/build/](https://docs.docker.com/engine/reference/commandline/build/).

 ### Running the container

-Once our container is built we can try it out by using the `docker run` command:
+Once our container is built we have our whole environment (OS, libraries, dependencies, tools, etc.) packed in a single container image.
+This means that we can run our code in the exact same environment on every system that has Docker installed.
+This comes in handy, because we can easily transfer our work to new system or allow other researchers or developers to exactly reproduce our work without much hassle.
+We can try if it works by using the `docker run` command:

 ``` bash
 docker run -v "D:/Projects/hpc_hello_world:/host_folder" juredemsar/hpc_hello_world:1.0.0 python3 /opt/hpc_hello_world/hello_world.py -i "/host_folder/data.csv" -o "/host_folder/test.txt"